Department for Children, Schools and Families: Ministers

-Criticisms
+Controversies

 Brain gym

 Charlie Brooker, writing in The Guardian, expressed incredulity that the department was supportive of Brain Gym, despite its broad condemnation by scientific organisations, and despite it being apparently nonsense.

 Upon learning that the programme was used at hundreds of UK state schools, Dr Ben Goldacre of The Guardian's Bad Science pages called it a "vast empire of pseudoscience" and went on to dissect parts of their teaching materials, refuting, for instance, claims that rubbing the chest would stimulate the carotid arteries, that "processed foods do not contain water", or that liquids other than water "are processed in the body as food, and do not serve the body's water needs."

 Child friendly identity and branding

 The department adopted a "child friendly" visual identity, known as "Building the Rainbow" shortly after it was established.
 The main features of the brand identity were a rainbow logo and images of cartoonised children carrying blocks to build the rainbow logo.
 The lettering on the logo was all in lower case despite being a proper noun.
 It was reported in The Daily Telegraph that several thousand pounds were spent on adopting and implementing this visual identity.
 The Conservatives, then in opposition, nicknamed the department the "Department for Curtains and Soft Furnishings", a nickname that was often used by the media.